tacoss/plate/README.md

 Contains the source-code for your dynamic assets: stylesheets, scripts, images, pages, etc.

 - In example, the `404.pug` file here is saved as `build/404.html` &mdash; no folder/index is created like for pages...
-- Any file in this directory will be processed by the compiler and then written on the `build` directory.
+- Any file in this directory will be processed by the compiler and then written on the `build` destination.
 - Any `components`, `shared` or `lib` directory within will be ignored by the compiler.

 **src/app/**